 o.
 Members are prohibited from lighting fires on any of the Society’s waters.
 At Lodge Pond, Frensham Great Pond and Frensham Little Pond, basic primus or cooking stoves may be used, but BBQs of any kind are not permitted.

 p.
 Members must not cause damage to bankside vegetation and trees.

 r.
 Junior members are not permitted to fish at night, between 1 hour after sunset and 1 hour before sunrise, unless accompanied by a senior member, parent or guardian.
-A junior member night fishing with a senior member, parent or guardian must occupy the same swim.
+A junior member night fishing with a senior member, parent or guardian must occupy the same same or adjacent swim, a guardian or parent must occupy the same swim.
 They must also accompany and be responsible for the Junior member at all times.
 In the event that a Junior is found to be fishing alone 1 hour after sunset or 1 hour before sunrise, the emergency contact number(s) in the back of their permit will be called and the junior will be required to be collected from the water.

 i Only Members, Exchange Members and Guests who are in possession of a special ‘PIKE FISHING PERMIT’ will be allowed to fish for Pike in Farnham Angling Society waters.
 These permits will be available free of charge to all members who attend a Pike ‘Teach- In’ and satisfy Society Officials that they are in possession of the minimum of suitable equipment to fish for and handle Pike when caught.
 Suitable equipment will be as detailed in the Bye-laws below.
 Dates and venues of the Pike ‘Teach-In’ will be available from any Society Official or printed in the Handbook.

 a.
 Monofilament main line must have a minimum breaking strain of 15lbs.
 Braided main line must have minimum breaking strain of 50lbs.